hzaatiti-NYU/meg-pipeline/docs/source/overview.rst

 Code Overview
 =============

-The code :numref:`dep-ref` for an example.
+The code for an example.

 .. code-block:: python
     :caption: This installs dependencies
-    :name: dep-ref

     # Install required Meg-pipeline dependencies
     import matplotlib as plt